sileneer/Hydrogen-Browser/README.md

 ## What is Hydrogen Browser

-Hydrogen Browser is a mobile browser running on Android and HarmonyOS.
+Hydrogen Browser is a mobile browser running on Android.
 ## Release Notes

 ### v0.3.0_alpha